allan-simon/linthesia/README.md

 ##Note:

+Current Master can be used for casual gaming, and I strongly encourage people to use it to provide feedback

-Current Master does not provide for the moment a usable game, if you want to compile it to play or to make a small modification, checkout the release 0.4.3 (see release section in github)
+if you want to find the old linthesia checkout the release 0.4.3 (see release section in github)

 I'm very open to suggestions/ideas, and should be quite responsive to issues which are posted here So if you get any problem to compile and/or you want to see some specific feaures, just add an issue